Kumati63/Kumati63/README.md

 My name is Matías, I'm a Junior Full Stack Developer.

-- 🔭 I’m currently working on ...
+Spanish is my mother languaje, but i can speak English as well

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI adn Unity.
 <!--
 **Kumati63/Kumati63** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.